-You will need plenty as 'good girl' rewards in the initial stages of training but beware, those innocent looking doggy treats are very high calorie, avoid overfeeding by taking a handful of the dry food out of her daily allowance and use a couple of bits at a time to treat her.
+You will need plenty of 'good girl' rewards in the initial stages of training but beware, those innocent looking doggy treats are very high calorie, avoid overfeeding by taking a handful of kibble out of her daily allowance and use a couple of bits at a time to treat her.

-If you do use shop bought treats avoid the processed commercial ones and weigh them in with her daily food allwance so they form part of her controlled diet.
+If you do use shop-bought treats avoid the processed commercial ones and weigh them in with her daily food allowance so they form part of her controlled diet.

 She needs to be able to come when called and stop doing whatever she is doing when told, no matter what she is doing or however distracted.
 Her need to please you by obeying your command must outweigh whatever other delights she has found to entertain herself with.

-The first three commands you teach your puppy are come (recall), stop and leave (as in leave it alone), if each of these are prefixed with her name she will understand the command is for her, you can then leave her name off the last two but continue using her name with the recall and she should respond to either the come command or you calling her name.
+The first three commands you teach your puppy are come (recall), stop and leave (as in 'leave it alone'), if each of these is prefixed with her name she will understand the command is for her, you can then leave her name off the last two but continue using her name with the recall and she should respond to both the come command or you calling her name.

-The reason is that sometimes when a dog is in imminent danger, such as about to chase a rabbit across a busy road, the owner can panic, forget the command needed and just shout out their dogs name in desperation.
+Sometimes when a dog is in imminent danger, such as about to chase something across a busy road, the owner can panic, forget the command needed and just shout out their dog's name in desperation.
 If she is trained to recall on calling her name that will be enough to turn her around and away from danger.

 Labradors were originally bred to retrive game and fish from water so are very easy to train to a very high standard